ptranvan/dn_ds_ratio_estimate/README.md

 4) Options:

 ```
--i1: PATH of alignments directory.
+-i1: alignments directory.
--i2: PATH of branch_lengths directory.
+-i2: branch_lengths directory.
--i3: Control file.
+-i3: control file.
--e: Email for job confirmation.
+-e: email for job confirmation.
--o: Name of the script file to be executed.
+-o: name of the script file to be executed.
 ```